linuxboot/heads-wiki/Installing-and-Configuring/OS/index.md

 Which one you choose depends on hardware you have and threat models you are working with.
 Your system may not have a TPM or you may not have a smartcard.
 The core functionality is similar in that they both store private keys and allow for cryptographic operations.

+Heads uses the TPM for various operations and may use the TPM for disk unlock.
 The significant differences between a TPM based Disk Unlock Key and USB Security dongle are

 * they are two different proprietary hardware chips
 * TPM has access to RAM and processor so it can 'measure' system states